Cat Cays: History

 There were many fishing tournaments held in the 1930s, late 40s and throughout the 1950s and 60s as the waters around Cat Cay were well stocked with fish and the deep water fishing lay just a mile offshore.
 The structure known as the tuna tower on many fishing yachts was invented on Cat Cay and first used by a skipper in the 1952 Cat Cay Tuna Tournament.
 While the first tower was rudimentary at best, its usefulness was quickly noted.

 In World War II, Cat Cay was a paramilitary base for PT boats of the British and Allied Forces.
 US General Hap Arnold, in charge of the US Army Air Corps, spent several months recuperating from a heart attack at Lou Wasey's Cat Cay home.
 An Air Force officer stationed there, Monk Forster, fell in love with the island and returned after the war to manage the club and he acquired the home "High Tide", built by Wasey's partner O.B.
 Winters.

 Lou Wasey built a nine-hole golf course that the former British king Edward VIII, later Duke of Windsor, enjoyed playing while Governor of the Bahamas during World War II.
 The course was named Windsor Downs in his honor.
 During one of his visits the Duke mentioned that it might be fun to have a little casino on the island for guests, Wasey readily agreed and the Duke issued a license in Lou Wasey's name.
 The American DuPont family, including members of the Carpenter and Crowninshield families, owned and had use of the property on the island for many years.

 Upon Wasey's death in 1963, the island's casino license expired.
-Wasey willed the island to his daughter Jane, a New York sculptress, who returned for two years.
+Wasey willed the island to his daughter Jane, a New York sculptor, who returned for two years.
 In 1965 Hurricane Betsy did enormous damage and, the island was closed.

 A few years later, Al Rockwell, head of Rockwell International, put together a small group of investors and purchased the island.
 It became a private club owned by members.

 The island has hosted many prominent guests over its many years from screen stars to royalty and including former American President Richard Nixon who was the frequent guest of Bob Abplanalp, a homeowner and long-time friend of Nixon.
 Fishing in Cat Cay remains strong.
 Tuna are less common now, but mahi mahi, Blue and White Marlin, Wahoo, Snapper and Grouper are available.